groonga/gcs.groonga.org/docs/tutorial/index.md

 ## How to search documents

 Simple search API is used for searching documents.
-Groonga CloudSearch also provides dashbord Web page at [http://localhost:7575/](http://localhost:7575/).
+Groonga CloudSearch also provides dashboard Web page at [http://localhost:7575/](http://localhost:7575/).

 Open [http://localhost:7575/](http://localhost:7575/) to try simple